origin1tech/pargv/README.md

 	// Index of primary command.
 	index: 3,

-	// When NOT false adjusts index by -1 since arrays are 0 based.
+	// When NOT false and not number adjusts index by -1.
+If number
+	// index is adjusted as:
+	// index += adjustedIndex
 	adjustIndex: undefined,

 	// When not false assumes 1 arguments is primary command.